breelove0331/battery_RUL/README.md

 # battery_RUL

-Explainable Battery RUL Prediction using XGBoost and SHAP
+Explainable AI-based Battery Degradation Analysis and Relative RUL Prediction using XGBoost and SHAP.